DaveBenham/VenomModules/README.md

 #### Off Color
 Same values as Off except the default is Dim Gray

+#### Polyphony channels
+Determines the number of channels to output.
+All channels will be identical.
+The default is 1 (mono).

 ### Global Button configuration
 The module context menu includes options that configure all buttons simultaneously.
 The options and values are the same as for individual buttons.